GBP-Group4/ObsInt/GitHub instructions.md

 Double check with Group members before merging.\
 Make sure you are on a branch before you start coding.
 Get in the habit of checking.

-# get the latest pull version from main (Before October 2020 it was referred to as master, courtesy Black Lives Matter)
+## get the latest pull version from main (Before October 2020 it was referred to as master, courtesy Black Lives Matter)
 git pull origin main
-# Checkout current branch or create a branch
+## Checkout current branch or create a branch
 git checkout <branch_name>
+## add file you want to make changes to
+git add <file_name>
-# after making changes to the file, commit locally
+## after making changes to the file, commit locally with a meaningful message
 git commit -m 'Type message here'
 # push to GitHub once you feel its ready to merge with main.
 git push origin <branch_name>
+## or
+git push
-# merge your branch with main.
-Comment on merge request.
+## merge your branch with main.
+Comment on pull request.
 git merge main
-# review on GitHub and you can delete branch name after successful merge
+## review on GitHub and you can delete branch name after successful merge
+git branch -d <branch_name>